 - Postgraduate (Research) level (normally four years of full time studies)

 The Graduate Programmes lead to an M.A. in Music, or an M.A in Music Education.

 There are also one or two-year Advanced Postgraduate programmes, normally intended to be taken after a M.A. in Music.

 From 2007 on, KMH will consequently be using the European Credit Transfer System (ECTS), in which one term of full time studies counts as 30 ECTS credits (Swedish abbreviation: hp)

-Two Masters programmes – the Nordic Master in Folk Music and the Nordic Master in Jazz – are offered only in English.
+Three Masters programmes – the Nordic Master in Folk Music, the Nordic Master in Jazz and the Master in Contemporary Performance and Composition – are offered in English.
 Otherwise, the official language within KMH is Swedish.

-For all teachers training programmes, a very good command of the Swedish language is required - also for exchange and guest students.
+For all teachers training programmes, a very good command of the Swedish language is required - also for exchange students.